OhMyMy426/PSE/README.md

 The Molecular Dynamics teaching code.

-Our code is in the branch called alextestbranch.
+Our code is in the branch called AlexTestBranch.

 Git repo : https://github.com/OhMyMy426/PSE.git